Levente26/fluffy-stone-warehouse/README.md

 # Welcome to my Warehouse Managment Application

 # First step
-First of all clone the repository
+First of all clone the repository.
-Once cloning is ready please open a terminal and follow these steps:
+Once cloning is ready please open a terminal and follow these steps.
 Navigate to the cloned project and then:

 ## Installation (Backend)